biggis-project/biggis-docs/docs/methods/getis-ord.md

 !!! note
     For $x \in X$, the $zscore(x) = \frac{x - mean(X)}{stdev(X)}$

-[^Ord, J. K. and A. Getis (1995)]: Ord, J. K. and A. Getis (1995).
+[^Ord1995]: Ord, J. K. and A. Getis (1995).
 Local spatial autocorrelation statistics: Distributional issues and an application.
 Geographical Analysis 27.